 The Russian invasion in eastern Ukraine is now into its third year.
-Putin ordered the invasion on the 24 September 2022 with the explicit intention to “demilitarize and denazify” this independent country.
+Putin ordered the invasion on the 24 February 2022 with the explicit intention to “demilitarize and denazify” this independent country.
 It is a war for regime change and to annex at least part of the country, the Donbass which is the industrial heartland of Ukraine.
 Putin used the pretext of NATO expansion to bring Ukraine back into the Russian imperialist orbit, just like Georgia, Belarus, or Kazakhstan.
 There was no threat of invasion of Russia by Ukraine or NATO, but Putin did not want Ukraine joining the EU or NATO.

-The war has inflicted an enormous toll: 615,000 Russian casualties of which 115,000 were killed 57,500 killed and Ukraine has suffered 250,000 wounded and over 35,000 dead.
-In addition, there destruction of infrastructure, the devastation of cities like Mariupol, and the ecocide of the country.
+The war has inflicted an enormous toll: 615,000 Russian casualties of which 115,000 were killed, and Ukraine has suffered 250,000 wounded and over 35,000 dead.
+In addition, there is destruction of infrastructure, the devastation of cities like Mariupol, and the ecocide of the country.
 Russia is prepared to throw tens of thousands of soldiers to their death in a long war of attrition against Ukraine.
 But two years after the invasion, Russia has not won and Ukraine has not been defeated.
 For the Ukrainians, it has been from the beginning a war for national independence and self-determination.
-Their armed resistance is legitimate now just as it was in September 2022.
+Their armed resistance is legitimate now just as it was in February 2022.
 The Ukrainian people should be supported in their aim to force the Russian troops to withdraw, regardless of the Zelenski government or its support by Western governments.

 From the beginning, Western imperialism has reluctantly supported the Zelenski government.
 Some countries want the war to end as soon as possible to do business again with Russia, while others want to draw out the war as long a possible to weaken it.
 If Western countries are supporting Ukraine, it is only because it suits their geopolitical interests, not because they are concerned about democracy or independence for the Ukrainians.
 The supply of arms to Ukraine has been insufficient and slow, compared to that provided to Israel for its genocide of Palestinians in Gaza, or to brutal theocratic states like Saudi Arabia.
 Western imperialism has regularly attempted to intervene in popular struggles for independence and democracy to prevent them challenging its rule and to try to incorporate them into their orbit.
 It will also sit on its hands, leaving a democracy movement be crushed by a brutal dictator like Assad in Syria, because otherwise it risked revolutionary upheavals spreading in the Middle East, bringing down dictators loyal to the West.
 Sometimes, it will crush a democratically elected, popular and independent government such as that of Mossadegh in Iran in 1953 because it dared move towards nationalising the oil industry.

-The character of the war today in Ukraine has not changed since September 2022.
+The character of the war today in Ukraine has not changed since February 2022.
 For Ukrainians it is still a war for independence and self-determination.
 The war cannot be reduced to simply an inter-imperialist conflict in which the Ukrainian people are mere pawns of the West.
-After more than two years of war, it is understandable that Ukrainians are tired and are uncertain about how victory can be achieved.
+After more than two years of war, it is understandable that Ukrainians are tired and uncertain about how victory can be achieved.
 There are desertions from the army, reluctance to enlist unlike in the first days, and civilians are adapting to the war by returning to cafes and going to shelters at the very last minute.

 The distress and trauma of the war itself is compounded by the neoliberal policies of the Zelenski government.
 There is not a real “war economy” whereby all resources are mobilised for the war effort.
 There is reluctance to nationalise critical production capacities, to impose higher taxes on the big corporations, and corruption is not being tackled.
 Corruption and avoidance of conscription by the wealthy is undermining the morale of the population as it is the working class who is on the front line.
 There have also been instances of Ukrainian linguistic and cultural chauvinism, which has been opposed by the small forces of the Ukrainian left.
 This chauvinism hinders the fight against Russia and the incorporation back into Ukraine of the occupied territories and their inhabitants.